Muhammad ibn Abd al-Wahhab: On Muslim saints

-Ibn ʿAbd al-Wahhab strongly condemned the veneration of Muslim saints (Which he described as worship) or associating divinity to beings other than God, labeling it as shirk.
+Ibn ʿAbd al-Wahhab strongly condemned the veneration of Muslim saints (which he described as worship) or associating divinity to beings other than God, labeling it as shirk.
 Despite his great aversion to venerating the saints after their earthly passing and seeking their intercession, it should nevertheless be noted that Muhammad ibn Abd al-Wahhab did not deny the existence of saints as such; on the contrary, he acknowledged that "the miracles of saints (karāmāt al-awliyāʾ) are not to be denied, and their right guidance by God is acknowledged" when they acted properly during their life.
 Muhammad ibn Abd al-Wahhab opposed the practice of pilgrimage of saints' tombs as it is considered as Bidʻah (heresy), such as the practice of the pilgrimage towards a tomb believed belong to a companion of the Prophet named Dhiraar ibn al-Azwar in the valley of Ghobaira.

 On non-Muslims

 According to the political scientist Dore Gold, Muhammad ibn Abd al-Wahhab presented a strong anti-Christian and anti-Judaic stance in his main theological treatise Kitāb at-Tawḥīd, describing the followers of both Christian and Jewish faiths as sorcerers who believe in devil-worship, and by citing a hadith attributed to the Islamic prophet Muhammad (Note: The attribution of this hadith is disputed; according to other sources it should be attributed to 'Umar ibn al-Khattab, companion of the Islamic prophet Muhammad and second caliph of the Rashidun Caliphate.) he stated that capital punishment for the sorcerer is "that he be struck with the sword".
 Ibn Abd al-Wahhab asserted that both the Christian and Jewish religions had improperly made the graves of their prophet into places of worship and warned Muslims not to imitate this practice.
 Ibn Abd al-Wahhab concluded that "The ways of the People of the Book are condemned as those of polytheists."

-However, Western scholar Natana J. DeLong-Bas defended the position of Muhammad ibn Abd al-Wahhab, stating that:

-despite his at times vehement denunciations of other religious groups for their supposedly heretical beliefs, Ibn Abd al Wahhab never called for their destruction or death ... he assumed that these people would be punished in the Afterlife ..."